 Learn more about the Semitic language of Arabic, including where it is spoken and the history of the language.

-The Arabic language is a central Semitic language that is the fourth most widely spoken language in the world.
-Know for its harmonic cadence, Arabic is considered the lingua franca of the Arab world with over 300 million native speakers.
+The Arabic language is a central Semitic language and it is the fourth most widely spoken language in the world.
+Known for its harmonic cadence, Arabic is considered the lingua franca of the Arab world with over 300 million native speakers.
 In fact, Arabs are defined as a people made up of many different ethnic groups but united by their native language of Arabic.
 Considered a macrolanguage, Arabic has 30 different varieties and is the official language of 25 countries scattered across the Middle East and Africa.
 It is also one of the six official languages of the United Nations.

 However, when we discuss Arabic, it’s essential to identify which kind of Arabic we are talking about.
 Generally, Arabic is grouped into three main language categories: Classical Arabic, Modern Standard Arabic, and spoken Arabic.
 Classical Arabic is considered the “holy language” of 1.8 billion Muslims and is primarily associated with religious texts like the Qu’ran and Arabic poetry and literature.
 Modern Standard Arabic is the version of the written and spoken language that is taught in schools and used by governments and the media in an official capacity.
 It has grammatical differences from Classical Arabic but remains mostly the same in terms of vocabulary.